routeviews/google-cloud-storage/python-client/docs/README.md

 Now that we have all the needed dependencies, we can generate the gRPC python code that is needed.

 > Note: We keep the latest generated protobuf files in our git repo.
-> So, you can skip this step in general.
+> So, you can skip this step in general (unless you are updating the protobuf/gRPC definitions).

     cd proto
     make proto_py